saloni27062000/Project-3/README.md

 # Project-3
-This website is of Poona Hospital, here I have edited the theme as per need..
+This website is of Poona Hospital